-Meet Carole Polasek – Back Country horsemen and mule lady through and through!
-Carole has been packing in the back country for nearly 36 years with her husband, Darrel and their beautiful string of mules.
+Meet Carole Polasek – Back Country horseman and mule lady through and through!
+Carole has been packing in the back country for nearly 36 years with her husband, Darrel, and their beautiful string of mules.
 She is one of those rare behind-the-scenes folks who can get more done in less time than it takes for most people to describe what they are going to do!

 Although she may be the quiet type, what she accomplishes cannot be ignored.
 As President of the Redwood Unit of Back Country Horsemen of California, Carole has been a backbone founding member of the group since 1992.
 Her behind-the-scenes work with letters, meetings, organizational skills and a multitude of other tasks has resulted in very real trail access for horsemen and trail riders everywhere.